asav13/ChatProgram/README.md

 ```
 	python -m http.server 8000
 ```
-Note that since we're using Python, we must have the index.html file inside the root folder.

 ### Start the application
 Then open http://localhost:8000 while both server and client are running.